Update, May 2026

 What happens next

-You can find more detail on how we developed this design by reading the 'Explore the context’ section on this web page.
+This follows several years of engagement and consultation with the community and rigorous shortlisting.
+You can find more detail on how we developed this design by reading the 'Explore further context' section on this web page.

 Traffic Regulation Orders

-Find out more about how we decide on changes to road layouts using Traffic Regulation Orders
+Find out more about how we decide on changes to road layouts using Traffic Regulation Orders.

 Explore further context